Celayix Home » How to Create a code of conduct for security guards

 Find other codes of conduct.

-There are many codes of conduct on the internet, which are industry specific and relatively easy to understand.
+Many codes of conduct on the internet are industry specific and relatively easy to understand.
 Most of these past codes of conduct can give you a framework to follow.

 The ideal guiding structure for defence officials and personnel of the armed services, according to Transparency International (TI), consists of three key components: a legislative framework with ethical advice, a code of conduct, and a declaration of values.
 The legal framework comprises various legal legislation, civil service acts, and disciplinary and criminal codes.
 Because these documents are frequently written in technical language, they should be supplemented by guide notes to aid comprehension.